 The course begins with the opening of Summer Session I and ends with the conclusion of Summer Session II.
 There is a one-week intensive seminar during the first-week of the summer sessions concluding with online testing the same week.
 The student returns to clinical education during the second-week of the (first) summer session where they participate in the clinical setting Monday-Thursday for 10 hours per day for a maximum of forty (40) hours in any one week.
 Each day consists of not more than 9.5 hours of clinical with a 30 minute lunch break.
 If the normal break time at a site is longer, the clinical practice time must be reduced in order to maintain the 10 hour per day limit.
-When the student has reached 360 hours of clinical time (38 days at 9.5 hrs, 39 days at 9.25 hrs etc.), which should occur after approximately the first week in August, they may utilize the time remaining until the official end of the Summer II Session for any needed make-up time.
+When the student has reached 360 hours (336 after Fall 2023) of clinical time (38 days at 9.5 hrs, 39 days at 9.25 hrs etc.), which should occur after approximately the first week in August, they may utilize the time remaining until the official end of the Summer II Session for any needed make-up time.
+Clinical sites may require Monday-Friday rotations of 8 hours (plus lunch) due to supervisory staffing requirements.
 There is one (1) week of middle shift (approx. 2:00 p.m. - 12:00 a.m.) rotation.
 There is no clinical practice on Memorial Day or the July 4th holidays.
-Vacation time should be scheduled with the Clinical Instructor so that rotations can be scheduled appropriately.
+Vacation time must be scheduled with the Clinical Preceptor so that rotations can be scheduled appropriately.